My Response to a Canadian Anti-Polygamy Report.

 The British Columbia Supreme Court is currently hearing arguments about Canada’s prohibition of polygamy.
 British Columbia is where the polygamous Mormon city of Bountiful is located.
 One goal of the hearing is to provide prosecutors with better understanding and guidance regarding if and when to bring charges against polygamists in the future.

 A recent expert witness to testify for the state in favor of the ban on polygamy was Rebecca Cook, who chairs the University of Toronto’s human rights law section.
 Cook is one of two authors of a research report titled, “Polygyny and Canada’s Obligations under International Human Rights Law,” which was presented to Department of Justice Canada.

-This failed attempt at induction leads to the absurd conclusion that in order to protect the human rights of women the state must take away their right to marry whom they choose.
+This attempt at induction leads to the conclusion that in order to protect the human rights of women, the state must take away their right to marry whom they choose.
 Although the report lists the economic dangers women in polygamous marriage face, it neglects to consider the women themselves as rational economic agents.
 Even supposing polygamy is inherently harmful, the fact that some women choose it over alternatives indicates that polygamy is, for them, the best option they are faced with.
 Legislating away an individual’s best option in life is rarely helpful to them.